-While I have zero tips on how to get your artwork into a gallery showing or an auction, I may be able to give you some insight into selling it online.
+While I have zero tips on how to get your artwork into a gallery showing or an auction, I may be able to give you some insight into making a side business selling art.

-What Do I Mean By Selling Art Online?
+What Do I Mean By a Side Business Selling Art?

-When I’m talking about selling art online, I’m not talking about selling your physical art piece (specifically a painting or drawing), though if you’re interested in doing this, you can via an online platform like Etsy or Ebay.
-I’m talking about taking your artwork and putting it onto products like t-shirts, mugs, throw pillow cases and even shower curtains and selling it.
+When I’m talking about selling art online, I’m not talking about selling your physical art piece (specifically a painting or drawing), though if you’re interested in doing this, you can via an online platform like Etsy or Ebay – this article on how to sell your art explains this in more detail.
+Instead, I’m talking about taking your artwork and putting it onto products like t-shirts, mugs, throw pillowcases and even shower curtains and selling it.

 It’s probably not the dream of Picasso or Van Gough — though I never personally knew either of their lives, so it very well could have been — but for those of us with both a passion for art and entrepreneurial dream, it might be the perfect solution to combining those.